K-Mo2/task-manager-app-back-end/README.md

 NOTE ! : The body of the request has to have the following model for the database validation

-- When signing up the user has to provide the following fields in lower case as JSON in the (raw) field of the body request in post man and then add the value for example:
+- When signing up the user has to provide the following fields in lowercase as JSON in the (raw) field of the body request in Postman and then add the value for example:

 ```
 {